-Privilege Management Cloud Security
+Endpoint Privilege Management Security

 Public.
 For Information Purposes Only.

-To determine the effect of endpoint privilege management solutions in the fight against cyber attacks, consider the underlying security principle of least privilege.
-Having local administrator rights means a user has privileges to perform most, if not all, functions within an operating system on a computer.
-These privileges can include such tasks as installing software and hardware drivers, changing system settings, installing system updates, creating user accounts, and changing their passwords.
-While many organizations assign local admin rights to ease the need for IT Support, the organization is at a much higher risk of breach.
+To determine the effectiveness of endpoint privilege management solutions in the fight against cyber attacks, one must first consider the underlying security principle of least privilege.
+By having local administrator rights, a user has the privileges to perform most, if not all, functions within an operating system on a computer.
+These privileges can range from installing software and hardware drivers, changing system settings, installing system updates, creating user accounts, and changing their passwords.
+While having these privileges makes life easier for IT Support, the organization is at a much higher risk of breach.

 The least-privilege approach is a common method of managing privileged user accounts, by assigning users and programs only the minimum amount of permission necessary to complete specific tasks.
 This approach was developed over 40 years ago and is still the fundamental security measure for organizations wanting to reduce the number of malicious attacks.
 Least privilege works best when combined with the concept of allowlisting, which is when an index of approved software applications are specified to be present and active on a computer system.

 The integration of least privilege and allowlisting is the basis of endpoint privilege management.
 Over the years, methods for achieving least privilege have evolved.
 Now, organizations can easily and quickly use SaaS-based solutions to deploy least privilege.

 EPM leverages Azure Cloud Services (IaaS and PaaS) to host all its services within Microsoft Azure data centers.